akash5100/blog/_posts/2024-02-06-Tweaking_MLP_to_make_it_RNN.markdown

 ---
-title: Modeling a simple RNN and making it stateful, what's LSTM?
+title: Creating RNN and making it stateful
 categories: deeplearning
 ---

-If we have data like:
+If we have data like: (from the example of previous blog)

 `X` -- `Y`